 If you think you’ll miss being away from home and want to visit as often as possible, stay close to home.
 If you don’t want to move away from a budding relationship you may not want to go cross-country on a whim.

 To sum up, you need to remember that though college rankings do hold a lot of merit, college fit needs to be the most important deciding factor.
-Make sure you do thorough research before you make a four year commitment to any place.
+Make sure you do thorough research before you make a four-year commitment to any place.
+Apply to schools that you are excited about attending.
+And if anyone pushes you to argue college fit vs. college rankings, remember that you are the one who will ultimately attend the school.